janis-commerce/database-dispatcher/README.md

 [![Build Status](https://travis-ci.org/janis-commerce/database-dispatcher.svg?branch=master)](https://travis-ci.org/janis-commerce/database-dispatcher)
 [![Coverage Status](https://coveralls.io/repos/github/janis-commerce/database-dispatcher/badge.svg?branch=master)](https://coveralls.io/github/janis-commerce/database-dispatcher?branch=master)

 **DatabaseDispatcher** is a package that returns the necessary DB driver from a received model.
 Access to the databases configuration then returns the driver instance with the connection.
-It caches the connections and configs.
+It caches the driver per host.

 ## Installation